FluBBaOfWard/NGPGBA/README.md

 ### Controller:
 	Autofire: Select if you want autofire.
 	Controller: 2P start a 2 player game.
-	Swap A/B: Swap which NDS button is mapped to which NGP button.
+	Swap A/B: Swap which GBA button is mapped to which NGP button.

 ### Display:
 	Mono Palette: Here you can select the palette for B & W games.